The Unlisted

 The Unlisted is an Australian children's science fiction drama television series.
-The series follows the story of 12-year-old identical twins, Drupad and Kalpen Sharma, who work with a group of underground vigilante children, who call themselves "The Unlisted", in order to stop a powerful corporation from imposing global control over the world's youth by inserting a tracking device, which also allows to control them.
+The series follows the story of 13-year-old identical twins, Drupad and Kalpen Sharma, who work with a group of underground vigilante children, who call themselves "The Unlisted", in order to stop a powerful corporation from imposing global control over the world's youth by inserting a tracking device, which also allows them to be remotely controlled.

 The Unlisted is produced by Polly Staniford and Angie Fielder.
-It is executive produced by Justine Flynn, Libbie Doherty and Carla De Jong.
+It is executive produced by Justine Flynn, Libbie Doherty, and Carla De Jong.
 The creator and showrunner is Justine Flynn.
-The series is directed by Rhys Graham, Justine Flynn, Neil Sharma, Nick Verso, Lucy Gaffy and Rebecca O’Brien.
-It was written by Mithila Gupta, Timothy Lee, Tristram Baumber, Chris Kunz, Greg Waters, Jane Allen, Rhys Graham, Nicholas Brown, Natesha Somasundaram.
+The series is directed by Rhys Graham, Justine Flynn, Neil Sharma, Nicholas Verso, Lucy Gaffy, and Rebecca O’Brien.
+It was written by Mithila Gupta, Timothy Lee, Tristram Baumber, Chris Kunz, Greg Waters, Jane Allen, Rhys Graham, Nicholas Brown, and Natesha Somasundaram.
 It is an Aquarius Films production.
 Netflix has acquired global rights outside Australia.
-As of September 2022, the series has neither been officially canceled by Netflix, nor renewed for a second season.
+As of November 2025, the series has neither been officially canceled by ABC Me, nor renewed for a second season.

 Premise

-The first season follows Twelve-year-old identical twins who discover that a corporation, along with the government, is secretly tracking and manipulating Australia's youth.
-It is being done via electronic tracking devices that are installed, under the name of Global Child Initiative Programme.
+The show follows thirteen-year-old identical twins who discover that a corporation, in cohort with the government, is secretly tracking and manipulating Australia's youth.
+It is being done via electronic tracking devices that are installed during a 'routine' dental exam, under the name of Global Child Initiative Programme.
 When the duo discovers that the programme is all a sham, they pair up with a group of underground vigilantes, who call themselves as 'The Unlisted', to stop the powerful and evil corporation from gaining control over the world's youth.
 They must stop the wicked authorities from creating an army of young soldiers who can be manipulated to serve the wealthiest of society.